ktinfios/NewsRadar/README.md

 - Fine tune an tranformer model or other neural network (like [Pegasus](https://huggingface.co/docs/transformers/en/model_doc/pegasus)) to produce better summarizes
 - Find a way to speed up the current NLP portion of the application
    - NLP is expensive, so finding ways to speed up how this is done would speed up the overall application
+- Find a way to handle pay wall summaries

 ## Security Notes